jawordpressorg/plugin-handbook/plugins/wordpress-org/take-over-an-existing-plugin.md

 ## The Adoption Process

 There are two ways a plugin can be adopted.

-First is by you asking the developer, them saying yes and adding you.
-The second is when the plugin review team is needed to contact the developer.
+1. You ask the developer directly, they say yes and add you
+2. You ask the Plugin Review team to assist you

+Since you’re reading this, you likely are working on the second method, so keep reading.
+You will be expected to have followed **all** the steps herein.

 ### 1\.
 Check the Plugin Status

 If the plugin is open and active, give it a full review on your own before you go any further.
 Make sure you feel comfortable and capable of maintaining the code long term.

-If a plugin is closed because it was unused, you can skip the rest of this and email `plugins@wordpress.org` right away and attach your version of the proposed plugin.
+If a plugin is closed because it was **unused**, you can skip the rest of this and email `plugins@wordpress.org` right away and attach your version of the proposed plugin.

 If the plugin was closed for security issues, we require **all** those issues to be resolved, so put your best foot forward and demonstrate you have the impetus to find and fix those issues.

-Keep in mind, closed plugins are less likely to be able to be adopted, as the nature of their closures may be more complex and intricate.
+Closed plugins are *less* likely to be able to be adopted, as the nature of their closures may be more complex and intricate.
 If a plugin was closed for license issues, for example, we may not be permitted to reopen it for anyone except the license holders.

+Larger plugins (100k users or more) are also less likely to be adopted, as that is a not-insignificant userbase, and we need to be sure you really are capable of managing a plugin of that size.

 ### 2\.
 Contact the Original Developer